Iluvitari/AZ104-Notes/Practice exam notes.md

 Azure monitor:
 Monitoring agent must be installed on vm
-Log analytics is then the source of alerting after log analytics workspace is configured
+Log analytics is then the source of alerting after log analytics workspace is configured Azure log analytics must be target resource for monitoring in alert rule, in this example for system event logs. < for log based alerting.

 Network Watcher:
 To record successful connection attempts to vms we need an azure storage account, registered microsoft.insights andenabled azure network watcher flow logs.